Ondioline: Ongoing legacy and preservation

-English-French band Stereolab, known for their use of early analogue synthesizers, recorded a song titled "Jenny Ondioline", which was released on the 1993 album Transient Random-Noise Bursts with Announcements, as well as on the 1993 EP Jenny Ondioline.
-However, the song's lyrics have nothing to do with the Ondioline or Georges Jenny, and the band does not use an Ondioline on the track (or elsewhere on the album).

 Jean-Jacques Perrey continued to perform live shows with the Ondioline until his death in 2016; he featured the instrument on his collaborative albums with musician Dana Countryman, The Happy Electropop Music Machine (2006) and Destination Space (2008), both issued on the Oglio label.

-Shortly after Perrey's death in November 2016, Australian musician Gotye launched a new record label, Forgotten Futures, whose first release, Jean-Jacques Perrey Et Son Ondioline, was an LP of previously unreleased recordings of Perrey playing Ondioline.
+Shortly after Perrey's death in November 2016, Australian musician Wally De Backer, also known as Gotye, launched a new record label, Forgotten Futures, whose first release, Jean-Jacques Perrey Et Son Ondioline, was an LP of previously unreleased recordings of Perrey playing Ondioline.
 De Backer had befriended Perrey during the artist's long terminal illness and acquired the recordings from Perrey's private collection.
 "We got to know each other over a number of visits," said De Backer, "and through the time I spent with him in his apartment in Lausanne in Switzerland, he and his daughter Patricia started to produce all sorts of ... interesting early recordings that hadn’t been released — test pressings, alternative arrangements of things that are better known in his work.
 As I started to listen to these things, over time I realized this whole collection of stuff that he never really put out is amongst his best work."
 Among the tracks were collaborations with Dick Hyman and Angelo Badalamenti.

 De Backer began acquiring Ondiolines and having them restored to working condition.
 In 2016 he assembled a group called the Ondioline Orchestra, with whom he performed on the instrument.
 The first such concert was a posthumous tribute to Perrey, at National Sawdust in Brooklyn, New York.

 In a 2018 interview with Australia's Broadsheet, Gotye said, “You can dial in an incredibly wide range of sounds on the ondioline, and the unique mechanics for playing it allows you to create sounds very sensitively and with a musical deftness I just feel isn't present on most other electronic instruments from the '40s – or decades since."

 In 2022, De Backer launched a comprehensive website, Ondioline.com, devoted to the instrument and its history.

 In October 2022, Spitfire Audio released a virtual recreation of the Ondioline, called Electronic Antique, as part of their free LABS plugin.